wp-plugins/wp-rss-multi-importer/readme.txt

 Tags: rss, atom, feeds, aggregation, aggregator, import, syndication, autoblog, widget Requires at least: 3.1
 Tested up to: 3.9.1
-Stable tag: 2.67.62
+Stable tag: 2.67.63
 Aggregate RSS feeds.
 Auto post or use shortcode, excerpts w/ images, 9 templates, categorize and more.

 == Description ==

 All-In-One solution for importing, merging and displaying RSS and Atom feeds on your Wordpress site.
+Highly rated (in Top 30 of Wordpress plugins) and popular (Top 100).
 Using this plugin you can do 4 things (separately or at the same time):

 * Display the aggregated feed items on a page in one of __9 different templates that you can customize__
 * __Create blog posts (autoblog)__ from the feed items so readers can comment on them